 I found that if you cut them lengthwise you can see the seeds and remove them easier.
 If you find when you cut them, that the white pith inside looks really dry, remove it.

-To save yourself from chopping madness, I found that putting the halves in the food processor and pulsing, makes for a much quicker process than trying to finely chop by hand.
+To save yourself from chopping madness, I found that putting the halves in the food processor and pulsing makes for a much quicker process than trying to finely chop by hand.
 This is also helps release some of the juices and oils from the zest.

-- 12 ounces Kumquats
+- 12 ounces (340 grams) Kumquats

-- 1 1/2 cups water
+- 1 1/2 cups (352 ml) water

-- 1 cup fresh orange juice
+- 1 cup (235 ml) fresh orange juice

-- 3 cups fine sugar
+- 3 cups (675 grams) fine sugar

 - 1 candy thermometer * see note

-- 4 jars with lids see note, sterilized **
+- 4 jars with lids, see note, sterilized **

 - Cut the Kumquats lengthwise and remove any seeds and dry pith.
 Add to the food processor and pulse until very small.

 - To a medium saucepan, add all the ingredients.
 Stir until combined over medium heat.
 Attach candy thermometer to the pan.

-- Cook for 20-30 minutes or until the temperature reaches 220 degrees F/104 degrees C on the candy thermometer.
+- Cook for 20-30 minutes or until the temperature reaches 220° F/104° C on the candy thermometer.
 Skim any foam that is on the top.